andrewphillipdoss/alloy-tam-assignment/README.md

 **Overview**

 This project uses Python3 to simulate a bank’s integration with the Alloy API to evaluate new applicants, validate their data, and process decisions (Approved, Manual Review, or Denied) in sandbox mode.
-Uses Python3 with the following dependencies:

 **Features**

-Collects applicant details via console input or default test users.
+- Collects applicant details via console input or default test users.
-Validates console user input with regex to ensure data format integrity.
+- Validates console user input with regex to ensure data format integrity.
-Submits data to Alloy’s Sandbox /v1/evaluations endpoint.
+- Submits data to Alloy’s Sandbox /v1/evaluations endpoint.
-Processes and displays the decision outcome (1 of 3, below): Approved, Manual Review, Denied.
+- Processes and displays the decision outcome (1 of 3, below): Approved, Manual Review, Denied.
-Masks sensitive data (SSN) for terminal display.
+- Masks sensitive data (SSN) for terminal display.
-Includes basic error handling.

 **Setup Instructions**